Ashwin001-fr/Ashwin001-fr/README.md

 ---

 ## 🧭 What I Work On
-- 🛠️ Robots that can **sense, plan, and act**
+- 🤖 Robots that can sense, plan, and act
-- 🧩 Navigation, perception, and control systems
+- 🧭 Navigation, perception, and manipulation systems
-- 🕹️ Embedded robotics using ESP32, ESP8266, sensors, and real-time control
+- 🔧 Embedded systems and sensor integration
-- 🛫 Autonomous drones (simulation + hardware)
-- 🤖 ML-enabled robotics: vision-guided grippers, health-assistive robots

----

-## 🔬 Featured Projects
-- **PACE — Autonomous Health Assistant Robot**
-  Navigation + LiDAR + stereovision + ROS2 + embedded communication
-- **Vision-Guided Smart Gripper (Patent Filed)**
-  ESP32-CAM + ML inference + voice-assisted control
-- **Autonomous Warehouse Drone (E-Yantra)**
-  Path planning, mapping, and stability tuning in Gazebo
-- **Navigation & Perception Pipelines**
-  Experimentation with planning, perception, and simulation engines
+- 🛠️ Building and testing robotic platforms in simulation and real-world setups
+- 🎛️ Designing control systems and sensor fusion pipelines for precise, consistent robot operation

 ---